 Code Guide

-Standards for developing flexible, durable, and sustainable HTML and CSS.
+Standards for developing consistent, flexible, and sustainable HTML and CSS.

 Table of contents